 Great for: Experienced project managers wanting to take their skills to the next level and dive deep into advanced techniques.

-I’ve singled out the Complete Agile Project Manager course.
-It’s made up of nine courses covering the complete spectrum of Agile project management.
+The Complete Agile Project Manager course is made up of nine courses covering the complete spectrum of Agile project management.
 It is all about effectively implementing Agile methodologies, so it’s a good choice if your company is making the move to Agile or you have just joined an Agile team.

 The course is self-paced and pitched at an intermediate level of learner.
 It will take you around 17 hours to go through the material which covers planning, scheduling, leading an Agile team, stakeholder engagement and more.